aamer444/aamer444/README.md

 ### Hi Developers 👋

 I'm
-Full Stack Developer
+Node.js Developer
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies NodeJs Express front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive), database(MongoDB,Mysql)
+The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams.
+I have a wide range of skills that include back-end development using open source technologies NodeJs Express front-end development (React, ReactJs, HTML5, CSS3, Javascript), database(MongoDB)

 Languages and Tools: